taylortempleton/VerificationPractice_SimpleCPU/README.md

 I am hoping for feedback on my below self-assigned verification project.

-**The plan:** Complete a series of verification projects, to be used to apply for entry-level verification positions.

 **The project:** Verify a simple CPU.
 Draft a block-level vplan, build a SV/UVM testbench in EDAPlayground, and execute the plan.

-**The project goal:** Develop an understanding of how verification tools and concepts work together (SV, UVM, SV Assertions, functional coverage, etc.), before attempting more complex projects.
+**The goal:** Develop an understanding of how verification tools and concepts work together (SV, UVM, SV Assertions, functional coverage, etc.), before attempting more complex verification.

 **The ask:** I am looking for feedback.
   1. Do you have any criticism of the below project?
-  2. Do you think building verification projects is a reasonable approach to landing an entry level DV engineering role?
+  2. Do you think building verification projects is a reasonable approach to landing an entry-level DV engineering role?

-I will next to verify the data and control paths of a pipelined CPU (OpenHW’s 4-stage in-order risc-v cv32e40p core, still using EDAPlayground), to improve my verification skills and understanding of CPU architecture.
+I will next to verify the data and control paths of a pipelined CPU (OpenHW’s 4-stage in-order risc-v cv32e40p core, using EDAPlayground), to improve my verification skills and understanding of CPU architecture.

 All input is much appreciated.
 Thank you!